jeswheel/haiti_article/README.md

 ### TODO:

 - [ ] **DON'T FORGET**: Before re-running everything, remove `ncores` argument from `fit_haiti3` and `fit_haiti1`.
 This argument doesn't do anything, but was left in so as to not trigger the `bake` recalculation of the file, which would be inconvinient when working on the manuscript.
-- [ ] The measurement models for Models 2 and 3 in the supplement need notation fixed
-   - [ ] In Model 2, change NEI -> NEIu, as we don't sum across units and this is more clear.
-   - [ ] In Model 3, there is no Iuz compartment, just Iu, so notation should suggest any Suz -> Iu.
-- [ ] Make sure supplement is up to date
+- [x] Make sure supplement is up to date
    - [ ] Fix the supporting-information section in manuscript
    - [ ] write an acknowledgement section
-   - [ ] Add model diagrams to supplement, and mention them in the manuscript.
+   - [x] Add model diagrams to supplement, and mention them in the manuscript.
 - [ ] Fix author affiliations and emails.
-- [ ] Double check all model equations match the code
-- [ ] Write more about why model 3 is a poor description of the data, even if this is just added to the supplement.
-- [ ] Update Model 3 initialization model description.
 - [ ] Final things:
    - [ ] Check all journal requirements are met
    - [ ] Final proof-read.